 10. Finally, you are a writer yourself.
 You've written popular history mixed with memoir (Ghost Empire: How The French Almost Conquered North America), cultural studies/biography (Marshall McLuhan: The Medium and the Messenger), criticism (Ripostes) and a crime novel (Deadly Spirits).
 But you are probably best known as a critic.
 Does the hard -- and necessary -- work that a critic does tend to get overlooked, especially given North America's (as opposed to Europe's) sole veneration of the author as the locus of literary achievement?
 In short, is the critic engaging in a form of literary writing, too?

 A serious critic certainly tries to "engage in a form of literary writing" by making his or her writing lucid, intelligent, lively and above all passionate.
 If these qualities are present in the writing, then some criticism will have a long life.
 It will also be criticism that will contribute to deeper understanding of literary works in general, which I think authors would be happy about.
 But there's no doubt that purely imaginative writing - fiction, poetry, and so on - will always be the main focus of readers' attention.
 Great imaginative literature just burns deeper into the mind.
 I don't care if critics take a back seat in that respect.
 But it's always nice to be recognized for contributing to the cause, and there may be some deficient appreciation of that fact in literary circles.

 As a critic, the only hope of longevity I have is that remarks I have made about various novels will turn out to be useful for students of those novels years hence.
 That would make me happy.

 Bio: Philip Marchand is one of the best-known and most influential critics in Canada.
 He is also an author (see question 10, above), his most recent book being Ghost Empire: How The French Almost Conquered North America.
-His literary column appears regularly in the books section of The Toronto Star.
+For several years, his literary column appeared regularly in the books section of The Toronto Star.